Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns a full dossier projection for a meeting with a cognitive lens.
-It distinguishes from siblings by referencing the shared lens enum with describe_place/describe_corridor and mentions pairing with list_meetings/meeting_index for discovery.
+The description states it returns 'the full dossier projection for a meeting reading, in the requested cognitive lens.'
+It distinguishes from siblings by referencing the shared lens enum with describe_place and describe_corridor, and mentions companion tools for discovery.
+Clear verb+resource+scope.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.